12 people found this helpful

 Kids who haven’t got to grips with personal hygiene rules yet tend to wipe their hands and noses on the nearest thing available – which is usually their sleeve!
 Help them to get into the habit of good personal hygiene for kids by keeping a soft roll of tissue paper, like handy.
 Explain to them that it’s softer on their noses, and it’ll stop germs spreading to the people they love.

-Cushelle toilet tissues are soft and gentle on small noses.
-Explain to kids that sneezing and blowing their nose into the tissue and throwing it away will help stop the spread of germs to their friends and family.
+Cushelle toilet paper is soft and gentle on small noses.
+Explain to kids that sneezing and blowing their nose into the tissue and throwing it away –either in the bathroom bin or by flushing it down the toilet –will help stop the spread of germs to their friends and family.

 4. Change underwear everyday